Lake District Holiday June 2002 - page 1

 |

-Belinda ponders where to go first, but the sign she's under made this a
+Belinda pondered where to go first, but the sign she's under made this

 interesting K Shoes museum section, then we lunched in the good café